uvarc/rc-website/content/service/cloud.md

   </div>
 </div>

-# Solution Architecture
+# Solution Architecture / Consulting

-If you have an project and need to think through implementation, we would be happy to sit down and discuss design options with you based on your requirements and possible options.
+If you have a project and would like to discuss options, pricing, design, or implementation, we are available for consultation.
+Our staff includes a solution architect who is certified with AWS, and we all use AWS for our own internal systems and tools.

 [<button class="btn btn-success">Request a Consultation</button>](https://somrc.virginia.edu/service/consult/)